opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 request_cache.store_name | String | The name of the store type used by the request cache.
 See [tiered cache]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/) for more information.

 If the `level` query parameter is set to one of its valid values `indices`, `shard`, or `tier`, additional fields will be present in `caches.request_cache` which break down the values by these levels.
-For example if `level=indices,tier`, the tiered cache is in use, and the node has indexes named `index0` and `index1`, we also have the same 5 metrics for each combination of level values:
+For example if `level=indices,tier`, the tiered cache is in use, and the node has indexes named `index0` and `index1`, the `caches` object will contain same 5 metrics for each combination of level values:

 Field | Field type | Description
 :--- | :--- | :---